 In general, on-campus graduate and professional students pay tuition rates that are subject to change with each new fiscal year.

 General student fees for all on-campus students are subject to change with each new fiscal year (but such changes must be approved by the SIU Board of Trustees).
 Some of the general on-campus fees are of fixed amounts, meaning that they are billed the same regardless of the number of credit hours being taken.
-Other on-campus fees are billed on a per credit hour basis, being "capped" at 12 credit hours.
-For an explanation of each general on-campus fee, visit here.
+Other on-campus fees are billed on a per credit hour basis, usually being "capped" at 12 credit hours.1 For more information about each general on-campus fee, visit here.

 On-campus students enrolled in certain programs (majors) may have fees that are charged as a condition of being enrolled in such a program (and most such fees do not require explicit approval by the SIU Board of Trustees).
-For example, program-specific technology fees are charged to undergraduate majors in the College of Agricultural Sciences, undergraduate and graduate majors in the College of Business (unless they are paying the differential tuition surcharge), undergraduate and graduate majors in the School of Art and Design, and professional students in the School of Medicine.¹
+For example, program-specific technology fees are charged to undergraduate majors in the College of Agricultural Sciences, undergraduate and graduate majors in the College of Business (unless they are paying the differential tuition surcharge), undergraduate and graduate majors in the School of Art and Design, and professional students in the School of Medicine.2

-Certain on-campus courses have course specific fees that are charged as a condition of registration in such a course.
-Such course specific fees are set by the departments (and are subject to change with each new academic year), though any such fees exceeding $200 per course require explicit approval by the SIU Board of Trustees.
-Course specific fees are noted by course in the online Schedule of Classes listings.Off-Campus Charges
+Certain courses have course-specific fees that are charged as a condition of enrollment in such a course.
+Such course-specific fees are set by the departments (and are subject to change with each new academic year), though any such fees exceeding $200 per course require explicit approval by the SIU Board of Trustees.
+Course-specific fees are noted by course in the online Schedule of Classes listings.4

 Tuition and fees calculators to aid in estimating current and near future tuition and general student fee costs are available here.
 Financial Aid cost-of-attendance budgets (and Net Price Cost Calculator) are here.

 Tuition and fees for all students are assessed by the Registrar's Office.
-Any grants, scholarships, or loans that are credited to the student's account to offset tuition and fee charges are processed by the Financial Aid Office.
-All campus charges and credits related to a student's account are centrally billed by the Bursar's Office and are viewable by logging into SalukiNet Self-Service.
+Most grants, scholarships, or loans that are credited to the student's account to offset tuition and fee charges are processed by the Financial Aid Office.
+Most campus charges, credits, and fines related to a student's account are centrally billed by the Bursar's Office and are viewable by logging into SalukiNet Self-Service.

-¹ Technology fee amounts: $4.58 per credit hour up to 12 credit hours in Fall and Spring for College of Agricultual Sciences; $6 per credit hour up to 12 credit hours in Fall and Spring (up to 6 credit hours in Summer) for College of Business; $10 per credit hour up to 12 credit hours in Fall and Spring (up to 6 credit hours in Summer) for School of Art and Design; $50 per term in Fall, Spring, and Summer for School of Medicine.
+2 Technology fee amounts: $4.58 per credit hour up to 12 credit hours in Fall and Spring for the College of Agricultual Sciences; $6 per credit hour up to 12 credit hours in Fall and Spring (up to 6 credit hours in Summer) for the College of Business; $10 per credit hour up to 12 credit hours in Fall and Spring (up to 6 credit hours in Summer) for the School of Art and Design; $50 per term in Fall, Spring, and Summer for the School of Medicine.

-² More information about the various orientation opportunities is available from New Student Programs.
+3 More information about the various orientation opportunities is available from New Student Programs.
 More information about international student orientation opportunities is available here.
 Effective Spring 2014, the two Matriculation Fees will be assessed for the term in which the student registers for their fourth on-campus credit hour within their first year of enrollment.